Error Reference

 failed to parse frontmatter: [yaml error details]Cause: The YAML syntax in the frontmatter is invalid.
 Common issues include incorrect indentation, missing colons, or invalid characters.

-# Correcton: issues: types: [opened]Invalid Field Type
+# Correct indentation and spacingon: issues: types: [opened]Invalid Field Type

 Section titled “Invalid Field Type”Error Message:

-timeout_minutes must be an integerCause: A field received a value of the wrong type according to the schema.
+timeout-minutes must be an integerCause: A field received a value of the wrong type according to the schema.

-# Correcttimeout_minutes: 10Imports Field Must Be Array
+Imports Field Must Be Array

 Section titled “Imports Field Must Be Array”Error Message: